|

 or Auburn Primary

-Synod prior to
+Synod prior to their

-election.
 G-9.0203 a.
-The clerk shall record
+The clerk shall record the

-the Clerk and transactions of the respective Meeting
+Clerk and transactions of the respective

-governing body that they
+Meeting governing body that they

-serve, keep its rolls of membership
+serve, keep its rolls of

-and attendance,
+membership and attendance,

 preserve its records carefully,